Acupuncture Kangaroo Point

 Acupuncture: How does it work?

 Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
-As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
-It was applied to precisely placed points on the body that had the most energy.
-Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
-It also encouraged the system or area to heal and regain normal function.
+Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
+This done by locating precisely the points on the body where the energy flowed closest to the surface.
+These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
+This encourages the area to recover and return to its normal state.

 - Pain-acute and chronic